You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 The first step in how to buy IPO stocks is to choose the IPO you want to apply for.
 You can find more company details in their prospectus or SEBI's website.
 The prospectus will give you an idea about the company's business and purposes.

-You can use your savings account to make investments in IPO.
-But, in case you do not have sufficient funds, some banks and non-banking financial institutions will lend you money.
+You can use your savings account to invest in an IPO.
+However, some banks and non-banking financial institutions will lend you money if you do not have sufficient funds.

-A demat account is one of the prerequisites to applying for an IPO.
-It is a facility to store stocks and financial securities electronically.
-You can open a demat account with details such as PAN Card, address and ID proof, and an Aadhaar card.
+A demat account is one of the prerequisites for applying for an IPO.
+It is a facility for storing stocks and financial securities electronically.
+You can open a demat account with details such as a PAN Card, address and ID proof, and an Aadhaar card.

-Once you have your demat account, you can apply through it.
-Once your demat account is active, you must apply under Application Supported by Blocked Amount (ASBA).
+Once you have your demat account, you can apply.
+Once your demat account is active, apply under Application Supported by Blocked Amount (ASBA).
 This application authorizes banks to block money in your account.
 The facility eliminates the use of drafts and cheques.
 All you need to do is send your PAN, bank account details, demat account number, and bidding details.

-When you apply for shares, you must bid as per the lot size mentioned in your prospectus.
+When applying for shares, you must bid according to the lot size in your prospectus.
 The lot size is the minimum number of shares you must buy when applying for an IPO.
-There is also a bidding range that the company sets.
+The company also sets a bidding range.
 The highest amount is known as the cap price, and the lowest is the floor price.
 You can always revise your bid during an IPO, but you must block the money when bidding.
 This blocked amount remains in the bank and helps earn interest.

-In order to invest in an IPO the investor needs to have a trading or demat account.
+The investor must have a trading or demat account to invest in an IPO.
 The documents required for this are:

 • Aadhar Card